BRp99/e-commerce-app/README.md

 - Try context and build an application that follows a solid architecture, based on reusable and scalable components for future evolutions;
 - Learn how to make React suspense without using React.Suspense;
 - Use Dynamic Routing with React Router;
-- Learn how to do mobile phone responsive.
+- Learn how to do mobile phone responsive;
+- Start using GitHub.

 ## Code structure
 - Folders organized into logical folders to facilitate code maintenance and navigation;